neo4j-product-examples/knowledge-graph-agent/contract-review.md

 ```
 **Question 3**
 ```
-Suggest improvements to the non complete clause
+Suggest improvements to the non compete clause
 ```
 **Question 4**
 ```